accplan/what-to-do-on-fresh-install-linux-mint/README.md

 2. add `vm.swappiness=2` (or other small number, in percent of total RAM) to `/etc/sysctl.conf` (fixes problems with swap)

-3. run shell scripts from thunar:
+3. enable the ability to run shell scripts from thunar:
    ```sh
    xfconf-query --channel thunar --property /misc-exec-shell-scripts-by-default --create --type bool --set true
    ```